bgiesing/vimrc/README.md

 ## How to update to latest version?

-Simply just do a git rebase!
+Simply just do a git rebase and submodule update!

     cd ~/.vim_runtime
     git pull --rebase
+    git submodule update

 ## Some screenshots